 If Ausgrid hasn’t received confirmation of completed work within 30 days, we will make further attempts to contact the property owner.

 If Ausgrid has not received confirmation that the work has been completed within 60 days from issuing a defect notice we may enter the property to rectify any pole or wire defects.

 Any defects not repaired within 30 days may result in electricity supply to the property being disconnected until repairs are safely completed.
 This is always a last resort, but may be necessary to protect the safety of the community and our staff.

 If we carry out work we may recover the reasonable cost of doing the work from the property owner.

 If you are having difficulty meeting the costs of the required work, Ausgrid has a Hardship Policy and payment plans that may apply in some cases.

 The cost of repairing a defect will vary depending on the extent of the damage and other factors such as access to your property and powerlines.
 You can find more information here.

 Ausgrid recognises that there are members of the community who experience financial stress and hardship.
-Our financial hardship policy has been developed to assist customers who need to pay Ausgrid directly for bushfire safety rectification work or damage to our network.
+Our Vulnerable Customer Policy has been developed to assist customers who need to pay Ausgrid directly for bushfire safety rectification work or damage to our network.
 Find out more.